Doctorate in Mathematics Education

 - EDTE 8940 Mathematics Education Through the Lens of Technology (3 credits)

-- One additional graduate-level mathematics education course chosen in consultation with doctoral committee
+- One additional graduate-level mathematics education course is chosen in consultation with the doctoral committee

 - Other: minimum 3 semester hours

-- At least one additional graduate level mathematics or mathematics education course chosen in consultation with doctoral committee
+- At least one additional graduate-level mathematics or mathematics education course is chosen in consultation with the doctoral committee

 Dissertation: minimum 10 semester hours

 It is expected that all candidates completing a doctoral degree in the Department of Teacher Education will propose, conduct, and prepare a comprehensive written report of an individually designed research study addressing a significant educational issue that will advance the field of mathematics education and will prepare the scholar for future research.

 - Departmental Funding Options (click on the Teacher Ed tab below the video)